10+ Tips to Creating Successful Packaging Design

 TIP 3: Consider Multiple Designs.

 Don’t get stuck on one design.
-Look at a few designs, print them out and set them next to each other.
+What you need is some objectivity.
+Look at multiple designs, print them out and set them next to each other.

 What stands out?
 What catches your eye first?
 Get your family and friends involved—they are consumers too.

-The bottom line is don’t think that because you like it, your customer will too.
+The bottom line is don’t think that just because YOU like it, your customer will too.
 Test, test, test.

 TIP 4: Consider Your Price Point.

-The cost of your product should influence your packaging design.
+The cost of your product will influence your packaging choice and design.
 Don’t over design for a low price point product.

 TIP 5: Consider The Competition.

-Did you do your due diligence and look at where your package will be displayed?
-Who’s package will set next to it?
+Did you do your due diligence and look at the competition?
+Did you actually visit the store(s) where your product will be sold?

-How will those be displayed next to each other?
-Take the time to shop the stores you would like to see your product in and learn what the competition is doing.
+How will the product be displayed?
+On the shelf?
+On a peg hook?
+Next to each other?
+Take the time to shop the all stores you would like to see your product in and learn what the competition is doing.

 Will an interactive package help or hurt my chances in the aisle?

-Your package may be too unique or unusual that stores don’t like to display it because it doesn’t stand correctly, it can’t be stocked easily, etc.
+Your package may be too unique or unusual shape that stores don’t like to display it because it doesn’t stand easily on the shelf, or it can’t be stocked easily, etc.

-Consider how the store gets your product onto the shelf.
+Consider how the store will receive your product and get onto the shelf.
 Making it easier for them could translate into better sales for you.

 TIP 7: Bag Or Box – Plastic Or Paper.

-What to put your package in—that is the question.
-This question is usually driven by price.
+What to package your product in?—that is the question.
+The answer to that question is usually driven by price.